gmoraesalvarez/supersimple-web-ide/README.md

 My own ide for pretty much any project, including itself.
 Going to be updating as needed.

 Made with CodeMirror.
+Updated with itself.

 Requires a codemirror source copy to root folder of the ide (I will provide it someday); javascript enabled browser somewhat recent, and PHP, say, 5.0.

 No security yet.
 Feel free to implement your own.
-I recommend .htaccess.
+I recommend .htaccess for apache servers.
-No file or folder move, rename, delete.
-Might someday do it, but for now FTP, SMB or whatever does it.
+No file or folder move, rename.
+Might someday do it, but for now use FTP, SMB or whatever does it.

 Features: